$0 Massachusetts Adoption Quick-Start Checklist

 How do I know if my case involves ICWA?

-If the child you are adopting is a member of a federally recognized tribe, or is eligible for membership in a federally recognized tribe (which can be established through a biological parent's tribal membership, not just the child's direct enrollment), ICWA applies.
+If the child you are adopting is a member of a federally recognized tribe, or may be eligible for membership, ICWA may apply.
 In Massachusetts, the relevant tribes are the Mashpee Wampanoag Tribe and the Wampanoag Tribe of Gay Head (Aquinnah).
-ICWA requires formal notice to the tribe of any pending adoption and imposes placement preferences.
-DCF social workers are required to identify potential ICWA applicability, but the responsibility for correct compliance ultimately falls on the petitioner.
-If there is any question, contact the tribal ICWA coordinator directly before filing.
+ICWA requires notice to the tribe of a covered proceeding and imposes placement preferences.
+Confirm potential applicability and the required notice procedure with DCF, the court, or the tribal ICWA coordinator before filing.

 Can a kinship caregiver in Massachusetts adopt without a home study?